MondayHealth/provider-import/README.md

 to postgres localy and that you do `CREATE EXTENSION postgis` followed by `CREATE EXTENSION postgis_topology`.

+Further, to use any functionality related to deduplication, you must be running redis 4+ locally.
+To do this just `brew install redis`.

 ## virtualenv
 It is highly recommended to use a virtual environment (venv) which you can read up on here: https://docs.python.org/3/tutorial/venv.html.